Archive How to Put Parental Control on Kindle

 • Oasis

 Kindle devices use specific file formats exclusive to Amazon, though some formats, such as PDF, can also be read using these devices.
-Each of the Kindle models has a specific gimmick that makes it different from the rest.
-For example, the Kindle Oasis was the first waterproof Kindle, while the Kindle Paperwhite uses a backlight to simulate the feeling of reading white paper at night.
+Each Kindle model has a specific gimmick that makes it different from the rest.
+For example, the Kindle Oasis was the first waterproof Kindle.
+Also, the Kindle Paperwhite uses a backlight to simulate the feeling of reading white paper at night.

 Are Kindles Appropriate for Kids?